mindfactory-dev/Svgicons/docs/setup.md

 ## Add the helper

 Add the helper in `appView.php` to make it available in all your views, layouts, etc.
-It requires additional settings so it will be a lot to type if you want to load the helper where you use it.

 ```php
 // src/View/appView.php